Reaper1121/SharpToolbox/README.md

  3. Requires optimization, clean up, API documentation, etc...
  4. The project as of right now is intended only for personal use.

-## Build Requirements
+## Build requirements:

  1. .NET 6+ SDK

-## Build Instructions (Terminal):
+## Build instructions (Terminal):

  1. Open your terminal (command prompt on windows) at the project directory.
- 2. Run the command: dotnet publish -c Release
+ 2. Run the command: "dotnet publish -c Release"